tianle91/tianle91.github.io/_posts/2022-09-19-Why Cant I Just Cron My Batch Pipeline.md

 ### Dependencies
 In many cases, some jobs depend on prior jobs succeeding.
 One way to solve this issue with crontab is simply to observe past runtimes and schedule downstream jobs after their upstream jobs are completed.

-Basically it's just a gantt chart, where downstream tasks start and we cross out fingers and hope everything upstream has already completed.
+Basically it's just a Gantt chart, where downstream tasks start, and we cross our fingers and hope everything upstream has already completed.

 ![gantt](/assets/posts/2022-09-19/02_gantt.jpg)